unhcr/koboloadeR/README.md

 # Introduction

-koboloadeR is a R package to conduct data discovery and analysis for data collected through  KoboToolbox.
+koboloadeR is a R package to conduct data discovery and analysis for data collected through  [KoboToolbox](https://www.kobotoolbox.org/), [ODK](https://opendatakit.org/), [ONA](https://ona.io/home/) or any __[xlsform](http://xlsform.org)__ compliant data collection platform.
-This package builds on the capacity of UNHCR Kobo server @ http://kobo.unhcr.org
+This package first builds on the capacity of UNHCR Kobo server @ http://kobo.unhcr.org but it can also be used from any structured dataset.

 # Approach

-The main concept behind the package is to implement a survey data analysis plan and configuration directly within the [xlsform] that has been used to develop the questionnaire.
+The main concept behind the package is to implement a survey data analysis plan and configuration directly within the [xlsform](http://xlsform.org) excel file that has been used to develop the questionnaire.
 A few additional column are created in this excel document, the package read those column to generate a series of predefined report.

 ![alt text](https://raw.githubusercontent.com/unhcr/koboloadeR/gh-pages/inst/script/workflow.png)

 This approach has the following advantages:

- * End users do not need to code in R and to gain advanced knowledge in the language;
+ * End users __do not need to code__ in R and to gain advanced knowledge in the language;

- * The data analysis plan is de facto fully documented and described;
+ * The data __analysis plan__ is de facto fully documented and described;

- * The resulting data cruncching reports are fully reproducibles;
+ * The resulting data crunching reports are fully __reproducible__;

+ * Analysis __iterations__ are facilitated;

- * Best practises are enforced through the package.
+ * good __practises__ are enforced through the package.

 To go in more details, the suggested workflow is presented below (note that all of it is not yet fully implented - see [issue tracking for more details](https://github.com/unhcr/koboloadeR/issues))